-Inspired by her grandmother's cooking, Ana Rusu likes to experiment within the traditional cuisine and make plant-based recipes that are out of this world.
-Here, she is sharing some of her best cookbooks and what she snacks on when she does her research.May 14, 2019 9:29 am
+Inspired by her grandmother's cooking, Ana Rusu likes to experiment within the traditional cuisines and make wholesome plant-based recipes.
+Here, she is sharing some of her favorite cookbooks and what she snacks on when she does her research.June 04, 2020 12:55 pm

 Name: Ana Rusu

 Occupation: Certified Plant-based Chef